 This signifies your furnace is ignited at high speed because its low pressure switch wouldn’t close.

-We want you to be completely happy with our furnace repair in Raleigh.
+We want you to be fully happy with our furnace repair in Raleigh.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works

-Two-stage furnaces have numerous pressure switches to let the system to run at different speeds—and use less energy.
-These switches also make sure your furnace runs safely and vents excess gases from the heat exchanger.
+Two-stage furnaces have numerous pressure switches to allow the system to run at different speeds—and be more efficient.
+These switches also ensure your furnace runs safely and vents extra gases from the heat exchanger.

 What Happens When a Low-Fire Pressure Switch Doesn’t Work

-Your low pressure switch may not be functioning properly if your furnace inducer motor starts up in high speed and high ignition, then weakens and shifts into low-fire mode about 30 seconds afterward.
+Your low pressure switch may not be functioning properly if your furnace inducer motor begins in high speed and high ignition, then weakens and shifts into low-fire mode about 30 seconds afterward.

-Your HVAC will communicate something’s not right with a red flash from its indicator light, which it uses to show error codes.
+Your HVAC will communicate something’s wrong with a red flash from its indicator light, which it uses to show error codes.
 It has this red light to flash code, like Morse code.